Unit 1.1 - Introduction

 Instructions for embedded

-This part is relevant only if you're partaking in one of the workshops on embedded Rust.
+This part is relevant only if you're partaking in one of the modules on embedded Rust.

 Hardware